NolanChan/100DaysOfCode/README.md

 _Takeaway_: There's so many different functions in Scala that do way more than I'd anticipate.
 Know the scala doc well!

 _Link(s) to work_: [Problems #9, #10, #11 of the Scala 99](http://aperiodic.net/phil/scala/s-99/#p09)

+####Day 10 + 11: January 16th-17th, 2017
+_Today's Progress_: Worked on issues #330 and #332 for Lale.
+Finished up #332 after scouring documentation on how to efficiently do a "where" in Rails since I haven't done it in a while. #330 is taking me a while because implementing validations alongside mutations isn't giving me any results.
+Also trying to implement client side validations is becoming difficult because i don't know how to debug rails JS.

+_Takeaway_: Writing pure JS in rails is becoming very difficult, I need to look into ways of debugging.

+_Link(s) to work_: [PR for #332](https://github.com/lale-help/lale-help/pull/454#issuecomment-273240830) and [Issue for #330](https://github.com/lale-help/lale-help/issues/330#issuecomment-273194004)